stephengold/jme3-utilities/README.md

 10. Click on the "Finish" button.
 11. When the "Clone Completed" dialog appears, click on the "Open Project..." button.
-12. Expand the root project node to reveal the 8 sub-projects.
+12. Expand the root project node to reveal the 5 sub-projects.
-13. To start with, I recommend opening 3 sub-projects:  "SkyControl", "tests", and "textures".
+13. To start with, I recommend opening 3 sub-projects:  "nifty", "tests", and "ui".
 Select them using control-click, then click on the "Open" button.
-14. There will be errors in the "textures" sub-project.
-However, the build task should resolve them.

 ### Build the project